How to react to dramatic market swings

 Don't mistake molehills for mountains

 The last time you were on a plane, did you insist the pilot make an emergency landing during a patch of turbulence?
 The last time you were sitting in gridlock traffic on your way to work and saw a commuter train whiz past you, did you get out of your car, sell it on the spot, and walk to the next train stop?
 As silly as these examples sound, they aren’t too far off from the behavior of a rattled investor making panicked decisions governed by fear.
-This latest scare with the coronavirus (COVID-19) truly is no different than any other trigger that sends the markets into a tizzy.
-While the situation with coronavirus will very likely get worse before it gets better, it will eventually get better and activity will normalize.
+This latest scare with COVID-19 truly is no different than any other trigger that sends the markets into a tizzy.

 We’ve discussed the impact of fear on investing many times over the years because when fear drives our decisions mistakes are made.
 We believe the best approach to combat fear is open and frequent communication around your personalized strategy and long-term plan.
 We must always remain steadfastly committed to our long-term goals of building real financial independence and continue to invest into properly risk-aligned portfolios.